About the Award

 An Award Committee of Airbus employees and GEDC members reviewed 48 entries from 18 countries and 5 continents, the highest number of entries in the history of the award.
 The committee deemed the quality of entries to be exceptionally high with 14 projects selected for the shortlist.

-Discover more about the exceptional finalists and shortlisted projects
+Discover more about the exceptional finalists: